Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 On the other hand, you should avoid smoking and excessive alcohol consumption – both of which have a negative impact on bone quality.
 [28]

 How to prevent fractures?
-The risk can be reduced mainly by lifestyle.
+The risk can be reduced primarily by lifestyle choices.

 • Eat foods rich in calcium and protein.